dell/redfish-ansible-module/README.md

 $ git clone https://github.com/ansible/ansible.git
 ```

-## Older development work
+## Old development work

-I have left 2 development branches in this repository.
-These are no longer maintained but I am leaving here (for now) for reference ONLY:
+I left 2 development branches in this repository.
+They are no longer maintained and are for reference ONLY:

-- [fordell](https://github.com/dell/idrac-ansible-module/tree/fordell) - Original master branch specific to Dell PowerEdge servers.
-Please note that I have not updated this branch in quite some time and the code base is quite old.
+- [fordell](https://github.com/dell/idrac-ansible-module/tree/fordell) - Original module specific to Dell servers.
+I have not updated this branch in quite some time and the code base is quite old.

 - [old_master](https://github.com/dell/idrac-ansible-module/tree/old_master) - Module was updated to be vendor agnostic.
 Code here is also quite outdated.